- 615-322-6397 Email

 - The foundation primarily supports basic science, ideally with potential translational applications.

-- Immunology, microbiome, genomics, structural biology, cellular physiology and neuroscience, etc., are noteworthy examples of current research support.
-Plant biology and oceanography research will not be considered for support.
+- Immunology, microbiome, genomics, structural biology, cellular physiology, neuroscience, etc. are noteworthy examples of current research support.
+Plant biology, oceanography, space exploration and global warming-related research will not be considered for support.

 - Requests for support of clinical trials or drug discovery will not be approved.